 Protect and Preserve What You’ve Built

 One of the biggest fears of any business owner is the lack of reliable, consistent clientele.
 You may have spent many a sleepless night pondering a boogeyman that might never pay you a visit.
-Yet there are other dangers lurking out there that could knock you or your business down for the count.
+Yet other dangers are lurking out there that could knock you or your business down for the count.
 A major weather event, a fire, accidents in the workplace or catastrophic illness for you or another principal are a few of the setbacks that could dramatically impact your company.
 That’s where insurance plays a role.

 Consider All the Possible Scenarios

 Although you might be tempted to lessen your overhead expenses by passing on certain types of insurance, most business groups like the Small Business Administration believe that a sensible business insurance policy can relieve a lot of headaches and help you avert disaster.

 The U.S. Small Business Administration (SBA) is a US government agency that provides support to entrepreneurs and small businesses.
 The mission of the SBA is to maintain and strengthen the nation's economy by enabling the establishment and viability of small businesses and by assisting in the economic recovery of communities after disasters.
 The agency's activities have been summarized as the "3 Cs" of capital, contracts and counselling.

 Some types of insurance may be mandated by law.
 If you have paid employees, for instance, the state will require you to carry worker’s compensation coverage.
 Several states also dictate that you carry disability insurance.
 Even if this is not required, many companies offer this type of insurance as a benefit.